zlaela/TipTop/README.md

 # Pre-work - TipTop

-TipTOp is a tip calculator application for iOS.
+TipTop is a tip calculator application for iOS.

 Submitted by: Laila